Ian Laperrière: Philadelphia Flyers

 On June 29, 2012, Laperrière was named director of player development for the Philadelphia Flyers.
 The following year, in 2013, he also began serving as an assistant coach for the Flyers.
+Laperrière returned to the Flyers front office, to serve as Advisor to Hockey Operations in May 2025.

 Lehigh Valley Phantoms head coach

-On June 5, 2021, Laperrière was named head coach of the Lehigh Valley Phantoms, the American Hockey League affiliate of the Philadelphia Flyers and the primary development team for the Flyers..
+On June 5, 2021, Laperrière was named head coach of the Lehigh Valley Phantoms, the American Hockey League affiliate of the Philadelphia Flyers and the primary development team for the Flyers.
+On May 27, 2025, former teammate and Flyers general manager Danny Brière announced that Laperrière would transition from his role as head coach of the Phantoms and serve as an advisor to him and President of Hockey Operations, Keith Jones.

 Personal life

 Laperrière is married to Magali and has two sons: Tristan, born in March 2002, and Zachary, born in April 2004.

 He was sworn in as a naturalized American citizen on August 30, 2011, in a ceremony in Mount Laurel, New Jersey.

-Following his retirement from hockey, he turned his attention to triathlon completing the Ironman North American Championship at Mont-Tremblant (Quebec) in 12 hours, 11 minutes, 55 seconds on August 19, 2013.
+Following his retirement from hockey, he turned his attention to triathlon completing the Ironman North American Championship at Mont-Tremblant in the Laurentian Mountains in 12 hours, 11 minutes, 55 seconds on August 19, 2013.
 He also ran the Philadelphia Marathon in 2012.

 Laperrière and his family live in Haddonfield, New Jersey.